A Head Full of Dreams

-The album received generally mixed reviews from critics.
-Nevertheless, it was a commercial success as it topped the UK Albums Chart, and peaked at number two in the United States, Australia, Canada, and Italy, where it was held off the top spot by Adele's 25.
+A Head Full of Dreams received generally mixed reviews from critics.
+However, it was a commercial success.
+The album topped the UK Albums Chart and peaked at number two in the United States, Australia, Canada, and Italy, where it was held off the top spot by Adele's 25.
 At the 2016 Brit Awards the album was nominated for British Album of the Year.
 It was the eighth-best-selling album of 2015 with 1.9 million copies sold worldwide, according to the International Federation of the Phonographic Industry.
 It was the ninth-best-selling album of 2016, with 1.4 million copies sold worldwide, according to the International Federation of the Phonographic Industry.
-As of November 2017, the album has sold over 4,5 million copies worldwide.
+As of November 2017, the album has sold over 4.5 million copies worldwide.
 It was supported by five singles: "Adventure of a Lifetime", "Hymn for the Weekend", "Up&Up", the title track, and "Everglow".
 A 5.1 Surround Blu-ray Audio version of the album was released via the band's website on 23 September 2016.

 The album was promoted by the successful A Head Full of Dreams Tour, that lasted nearly two years.
 The following year after the tour's conclusion, the band released Live in Buenos Aires, which was recorded on the final two nights of the tour in La Plata, Buenos Aires.
 A concert film and a documentary were also included in a deluxe edition of the CD.
 A second live album entitled Love In Tokyo was also released as a Japanese exclusive album which featured recordings from multiple legs of the tour.

 Background

 Coldplay began working on A Head Full of Dreams in late 2014 after promoting their sixth album Ghost Stories.
 The album has a markedly different style and sound from its predecessors.
 In an interview with Radio 2 DJ Jo Whiley in December 2014, guitarist Jonny Buckland and bass guitarist Guy Berryman gave a hint as to the difference between A Head Full of Dreams and its predecessor – Buckland called it the "night to the day", comparing the style of Ghost Stories to the expected uplifting theme of A Head Full of Dreams.
 Lead singer Chris Martin hinted at the style of the album by saying that the band was trying to make something colourful and uplifting.
 He also stated that it would be something to "shuffle your feet" to.

 On 26 September 2015, the band performed at the Global Citizen Festival 2015 in New York City, playing a six-song set, including a new song called "Amazing Day".
 The band's producer Rik Simpson confirmed that the song would be on the new album.
-On 21 November 2016 frontman Chris Martin announced new material to be released for 2017 via Twitter, it would be named Kaleidoscope EP.
-The album was produced by Rik Simpson (the band's longterm collaborator) and Norwegian duo Stargate (Tor Hermansen and Mikkel Eriksen).
-Mixing duties were carried out predominately by Rik Simpson.
-Stargate executive produced the album.
+The album was produced by Rik Simpson and Norwegian duo Stargate.
+Mixing duties were carried out predominately by Rik Simpson, while Stargate executive produced the album.